-Do you have jiggly, wiggly or flabby upper arms?
+Do you have jiggly, wiggly, or flabby upper arms?
 If you do, you know how embarrassing it can be, especially when you’re exercising, waving your arms, or wearing a sleeveless shirt.
 Perhaps you’ve looked in the mirror and wished you could get rid of your “batwing” arms.
 Unfortunately, there’s no exercise you can do to make them go away.
-Exercise can certainly help build better muscle tone in your arms, but it’s not going to eliminate the extra skin and tissue no matter how much you work out.
+Exercise can help build better muscle tone in your arms, but it won’t eliminate the extra skin and tissue no matter how much you work out.

 Simply put, an arm lift is a surgical procedure intended to reduce the size of the upper arms by removing undesired excess skin and fat.
 Why is this procedure often needed?
 Over time, the soft tissue in the upper arm may become lax and start to sag or droop, causing the skin on the upper arms to appear loose and hanging.
 The arm lift procedure will reduce the size of your upper arms, reshape the skin and contours, and give your arms a more toned and proportionate appearance.

 Are You a Candidate for an Arm Lift?

 This procedure is ideal for people who have a significant amount of excess, hanging, or flabby skin, either because they have had major weight loss or huge weight fluctuations or simply due to aging.
 They may feel self-conscious about their upper arms and try to keep them covered.

 Ideal arm lift candidates are in good overall mental and physical health, are at stable and healthy body weight, and do not smoke.
 They have realistic expectations about what the surgery can and can’t accomplish and understand there could be some adverse side effects.
 For instance, while the loose arm skin may disappear, you could have some surgical scars.